aswasi/Ethiopia/Stata/README.md

 global pathPdrive "P:\GeoCenter\GIS\Projects\UgandaLAM"
 ```

-Once the file folder structure is setup and the macros defined, raw data is usually cut and pasted into the ```Rawdata``` folder.
+Once the file folder structure is setup and the macros defined, raw data is usually transferred into the ```Rawdata``` folder.
 I am still working on a method to automate this process.

 ##### Using Global Macros
 Once the first .do file has been executed, the global macros can be called by referencing them with the ```$``` in the command prompt.
 For example, the following code closes any open log files, defines a new log file and loads in a batch of data fromn the Pathin folder for processing: